yeoman/yeoman.io/app/generators.md

 <h2 id="okay-huddle-up">Okay, huddle up.</h2>

-Let's review what we're trying to do real quick, to make sure we're on the same page.
+Let's review what we're trying to do.

 <h3 id="where-we-are">Where we are.</h3>